 (a) Structure of root hair, uptake of water and minerals root pressure and transpiration.

-(b) Structure of stomata, function, factors, and carbon assimilation.
+(b) Structure of stomata, stomatal movement, factors affecting stomatal activity, carbon assimilation.

 (c) Translocation and storage of food materials.